 Do I need to be a patient at Cheshire to get your help?

 No. We can work with anyone in the Greater Monadnock Region.
-This includes Keene and surrounding towns, the Peterborough area, the Brattleboro area, and as far north as Springfield, VT.
+This includes Keene, Cheshire County, the Peterborough area, the Brattleboro area, and as far north as Springfield, VT.

 How we can help you